great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/try_gx_cloud.md

     - **Role**: Enter your Snowflake role.

 6. Optional.
-Select **Test connection** if you want to test the Data Asset connection.
-Testing the connection to the Data Asset is a preventative measure that makes sure the connection configuration is correct.
+Select **Test connection** to test the Data Source connection.
+Testing the connection to the Data Source is a preventative measure that makes sure the connection configuration is correct.
 This verification can help you avoid errors and can reduce troubleshooting downtime.

 7. Click **Continue**.